howtographql/howtographql/content/frontend/react-urql/8-subscriptions.md

 This function is essentially identical to the `updates.Mutation.post` updater function that you've written previously.
 The only difference is the naming of the property on the result.
 In this case `newLink` is added to the `FEED_QUERY` data instead of `post`.

-**And that's it!** Your app is now ready for realtime and will immediately update links and votes whenevert they're created by other users.
+**And that's it!** Your app is now ready for realtime and will immediately update links and votes whenever they're created by other users.

 ### What if subscriptions aren't an option?